elliottmorris/politicaldata/README.md

 Installation
 ============

-The `politicaldata` package is not yet available from CRAN.
-However, as the landscape of online data and API calls is constantly changing, the development version is likely more useful anyways.
+The `politicaldata` package is pending approval on CRAN.

+As the landscape of online data and API calls is constantly changing, the development version is likely more useful.
+You should familiarize yourself with the `remotes::install_github()` workflow below:

 To get the current development version from GitHub: